What Is Enhanced Care Management? Everything You Need to Know

 • Builds trust, offers guidance, and walks alongside them through their journey

-In Santa Cruz, Monterey, and Merced Counties, ECM is provided through the Central California Alliance for Health (The Alliance), the region’s Medi-Cal managed care plan.
+In Santa Cruz, Monterey, San Benito, Mariposa, and Merced Counties, ECM is provided through the Central California Alliance for Health (The Alliance), the region’s Medi-Cal managed care plan.
 Community Bridges is a trusted local ECM provider, offering compassionate, high-touch care coordination that meets people where they are—whether that’s in their home, at the clinic, or recovering from a hospital stay.

 In Celia’s case, her care manager: